Markloftus/L1ME-AID/README.md

 # Current Version: L1ME-AID (v1.3.0 beta)
 ***If you are looking for an earlier version (e.g., v1.0.0-beta) check the previousVersions folder.*** </br>
+-Note: Starting at Version 1.3.0 multiple column names have been adjusted.
+This is to better reflect that some sequences are not TEs. </br>
 -Note: Beginning at Version 1.1.0-beta L1ME-AID will check for TSD sequence if you provide the reference genome as -g and name your sequences as 'chromosome-position-anythingElse' (e.g., chr1-1002321-whatever).
 TSD check will only happen if you give -g a path to a reference file otherwise this functionality is skipped.

 ***How can I cite?***</br>